Skip to main content

 Other things you can try

-• Offer your baby the less preferred side when they are in a light sleep - they will be less aware and less hungry
+• offer your baby the less preferred side when they are in a light sleep - they will be less aware and less hungry

-• Offer your baby the less preferred side while distracting them with walking or rocking
+• offer your baby the less preferred side while distracting them with walking or rocking

-• Give your baby skin-to-skin care before feeding
+• give your baby skin-to-skin care before feeding

 Express milk regularly while you try to get them feeding on the less preferred side.
 This will help to protect your milk supply.

-Expressing breast milk
+When to express breast milk

 Concerns with your breast milk supply